 - The Referee Coordinator shall make assignments of referees for play.
-The referee pool shall consist of USSF Certified EYO Referees.
-If a referee is unavailable, both teams will select suitable volunteer(s). - At this level the game is officiated by two Center Referees.
-They will usually have three (3), or more, seasons of experience.
-In some cases a more experienced referee will be paired with a less experienced referee for training purposes. - Referees should briefly explain infractions to the offending player(s) or coaches if asked. - Referees shall make every attempt to ensure the safety of the players.
+The referee pool shall consist of USSF Certified Referees.
+If referee is unavailable, both teams will select suitable volunteer(s). - At this level the game is officiated by two Center Referees.
+They will usually have two (2), or more, seasons of experience.
+In some cases a more experienced referee will be paired with a less experienced referee for training purposes. - Referees should explain infraction to the offending player(s) or coaches if asked. - Referees shall make every attempt to ensure the safety of the players.
 See additional information under GOALIE.